 Smartwool is one of my newest favorite brands for performance clothing.
 It’s on the pricier side, but the quality of their clothing coupled with fast drying, no stink material is totally worth it.

-A DSLR is only as good as the lens you put on it.
-I opted for the EF-S 15-85mm f/3.5-5.6 IS USM because it was the closest in quality to L series lenses without the L series price.
+A camera is only as good as the lens you put on it.
+I opted for the E 16-70 mm F4 ZA OSS because it’s a high quality lens that hits a wide range of focal distances.
 It’s a wonderful walk-around lens.

 The Joby Gorilla Pod has served me well when traveling and at home.
 It’s a lightweight tripod solution that doesn’t take up much space in your luggage.
 It’s flexible legs wrap around fences, posts, poles etc. Setting up is also much faster than the traditional tripod.

 I shoot enough photos on my iPhone 6S to consider it part of my photo gear.
 It’s great for times when I don’t have my other cameras handy or I want to be less conspicuous.